my ingredients

 sea salt

-Sea salt is one of the key ingredients in my hydration powders.
+Sea salt is another one of the key ingredients in my hydration powder.
 It is a great source of sodium and chloride, the most important electrolytes when it comes to hydration.
 Country of origin: United States.

 strawberries